 Press & Media

-This is where your ICO gains real credibility.
+This is where your ICO gains real credibility, and since ICO is a huge part of how to create a cryptocurrency successfully, the creditability is crucial.
 If articles about your project are published to well-known, well-respected media websites (such as Forbes, Business Insider, etc.), your ICO will be much more trustable.

 You can try to create this deals yourself, or again, you can hire a team to do it for you.
 The more popular the website, the more the article will cost (usually).
 So, see what’s available and then decide what is best for you.